larnelle15/Globetrotter/README.md

 - Add any links to open-source libraries used in your project.

 ### Shout out
-Shout out Kenneth and Keith!
+Shout out Ahmed and Devarsh!